asjo9944/AIA-lab-1/README.md

 # AIA-lab-1
 This is our solution for AIA Assignment 1
 ## Contributors:
-Ashutosh Jshi, Pratik Waghmode, Darshil Savlia
+Ashutosh Joshi, Pratik Waghmode, Darshil Savlia